jakuzzibubbles/jakuzzibubbles/README.txt

 I'm well-versed and talented in using tools to streamline project management.
 With my experience, I ensure seamless processes and find innovative solutions that boost efficiency and success.
-I'm also exploring DevOps engineering and cloud computing, gradually incorporating these technologies to improve project workflows and scalability.
+I'm also exploring DevOps engineering and cloud computing☁️, gradually incorporating these technologies to improve project workflows and scalability.

 ## Passion for Digital Transformation 💻